yushiyangk/dotfiles/README.md

 2. Commit and push with git
 3. Sync configuration files by running `./sync_dotfiles.sh`

-You do need two more commands (git commit and push) when editing files.
+You do need a few commands when editing files (git commit and push).
 But pulls are automatic, and *syncing and installing files takes a single command!*

 All commands shown below should be run in the Dotfiles directory, unless otherwise noted.
 A basic understanding of git is strongly recommended.

 ### Why not just sync the home directory?

-The main benefit of Dotfiles is in its [ability to automatically apply local patches to different systems.](#custom-configuration-for-a-specific-system), while syncing the rest of the configuration.
+The main benefit of Dotfiles is in its [ability to automatically apply local patches to different systems](#custom-configuration-for-a-specific-system), while syncing the rest of the configuration.

 Having a separate repository to edit configuration files in also makes breakages more easily recoverable.